HITECHCRIME/HC_SG41_Cannibal/README.md

 evade the forces
 let it out and cut it out
-evade forces ------- change
-let them out the foyer (????) fire breeeath --- x x
+evade the voices ------- change let them out with fire breeeath --- x x